 Highly specialized ancillary services that are temporary, such as influencer outreach, paid search, interactive content development and predictive technology may not be great fits for an in-house team.
 Having knowledgeable experts trained in these SEO activities is unlikely, so an agency can seamlessly help on this front.

-Additionally, work that needs to be completed in bulk and on strict timelines can be offloaded to vendors, whether that’s a full-service content marketing agency or several niche vendors with connections to networks of creatives.
+Additionally, work that needs to be completed in bulk and on strict timelines can be offloaded to an SEO company, whether that’s a full-service content marketing agency or a niche enterprise SEO expert with connections to networks of creatives.

 Enterprise SEO is as difficult or as easy as you make it.
-Let us know how your company is faring so far in 2019.
+Let us know how your company is faring so far this year.